-The curriculum, including curricula delivered both on-site and via distance education, if relevant, must use materials and methodologies appropriate for teaching language and other skills to students of different backgrounds, abilities, ages, learning styles, goals, communicative needs and levels of achievement or proficiency.
-Course goals and objectives must provide for instructional and resource materials clearly related to classroom activities and assignments, readily available to students and faculty, and supportive of methodologies and course objectives.
-U.S. copyright laws must be observed.
+The curriculum, whether delivered on-site, off-site, or via distance education, must use materials and methodologies appropriate for teaching language and other skills to students of different backgrounds, abilities, ages, learning styles, goals, communicative needs and levels of achievement or proficiency.
+Instructional and resource materials must be clearly related to classroom activities and assignments, be readily available to students and faculty, and be supportive of methodologies, course objectives, and student learning outcomes.
+Copyright laws must be observed and intellectual property rights must be respected.